Do I Wanna Know? Arctic Monkeys Download 'Do I Wanna Know?' on iTunes

 There are lots of issues at stake including trade laws and regulations, security and military influence.
 However, by far the most talked about issue is free movement and jobs.

 Which is cool.
-But UKIP and others argue that immigration is now out of control as a result of this and that UK workers get an unfair deal.
+But others argue that immigration is now out of control as a result of this and that UK workers get an unfair deal.

 Pick an argument guys, you're making us dizzy!